Ajay-Krishna00/IdeaLab-Demo-Landing-Page/README.md

 # IdeaLab Website
 Welcome to the Demo IdeaLab website!
 This website serves as the online portal for the AICTE IdeaLab at Model Engineering College, a space dedicated to fostering creativity, innovation, and collaboration.
-Whether you're a student, faculty, or an entrepreneur, IdeaLab provides you with all the resources needed to bring your ideas to life.
 ## Features

   - Responsive Design: The website is fully responsive, optimized for various devices, including desktop, tablet, and mobile.